Probate Q&A Series Should I Establish a Trust Even If I Have Beneficiary Designations in Place to Avoid Probate?

 • Comprehensive Probate Avoidance: Beneficiary designations apply only to specific accounts.
 A trust can hold real estate, business interests, investment accounts and personal property that don’t have a designated beneficiary.

 • Incapacity Planning: A revocable living trust names a successor trustee to manage trust assets if you become incapacitated.
-Without a trust, your family may need to seek guardianship through the probate court under Chapter 35A.
+Without a trust, your family may need to seek a guardianship proceeding through the court.

-• Privacy: Probate records in North Carolina (see Chapter 28A) become public.
+• Privacy: Probate filings in Pennsylvania can become part of the court record.
 Trust administration generally remains private, safeguarding details of your estate.

 • Control Over Distributions: A trust lets you set conditions for distributions—such as age or milestone events—beyond a simple beneficiary payout.